-Ways to Reduce Car Insurance Premium
+Ways To Reduce Car Insurance Premiums

 Other questions and statements to ask your insurer include:

 - “My car has been in storage—do I qualify for a storage credit?”

 - “Can we review the optional coverages on my policy?”

 Once you’ve finished making changes, ask your insurer “What’s not covered?”
 They will tell you what is no longer insured.

 The annual mileage on your car impacts how much your insurance costs.
 You can get a sense of your annual mileage by looking at your car’s odometer.
 See how many miles you’ve put on since owning the car.